Space Only Stand Regulations & Information

 Space Only means no walls, no carpet and no electricity, just a marked-out area on the floor.

-All Space Only exhibitors are responsible for their own stand design and construction, and for ensuring that they, or their contractor, has received a written ‘Permission to Build’ before arriving onsite.
+All Space Only exhibitors are responsible for their own stand design and construction, and for ensuring that they, or their contractor, has received a written ‘Permission to Build Certificate’ before arriving onsite.

 If Space Only exhibitors require their stands to be cleaned, then please order this via the RAI Webshop.

 In addition, the G-Guide is a Guide to Global Standards of Health and Safety at Exhibitions and is available in English, Dutch and other languages.
-Please visit http://theg-guide.org/.
+Please visit the AEO website for the G-Guilde document

 Below is a list or your responsibilities to ensure that the build of your stand at the event is carried out safely.